Alternative fuels such as LNG and CNG: overview of the differences

 Bio-CNG

 Bio-CNG stands for Bio-Compressed Natural Gas.
 It has the same qualities as CNG, but consists of 100 % biomethane.
-Biomethane is formed by the fermentation of organic waste or slurry in a biogas plant.
-Cars or trucks powered by CNG can easily be fueled with bio-CNG.
-One advantage of bio-CNG is its low greenhouse gas emissions, which are more than 90 % lower than those of diesel propulsion.
-This makes Bio-CNG one of the most climate-friendly types of propulsion.
+Biomethane is produced by fermenting organic waste or liquid manure in a biogas plant.
+Cars or trucks powered by CNG can easily be refueled with bio-CNG.
+One advantage of bio-CNG is its low greenhouse gas emissions, which makes it one of the most climate-friendly fuels.

 LNG

-The abbreviation LNG stands for Liquified Natural Gas.
-Unlike CNG, LNG is not gaseous but liquid.
-It is characterized by a high energy density and good storage properties.
-It is predestined above all for heavy-duty transport and shipping.
-It becomes liquid at a temperature of below -162°C
+The abbreviation LNG stands for liquefied natural gas.
+In contrast to CNG, LNG is not gaseous but liquid.
+It is characterized by a high energy density and good storage options and is predestined for heavy goods transport and shipping in particular.
+It becomes liquid at a temperature below -162°C

-and due to the high energy density, LNG trucks can achieve a range of over 1500 km.
-Trucks powered by LNG are already in series production by the Scania and Iveco brands.
-Similar to CNG, LNG reduces greenhouse gas emissions, but with less than 40 filling stations, there is not yet a comprehensive filling station network for LNG.
+LNG trucks can achieve a range of over 1500 km thanks to their high energy density.
+Trucks powered by LNG are already available in series production from the Scania and Iveco brands.
+Similar to CNG, LNG reduces greenhouse gas emissions, but with fewer than 40 filling stations, there is still no nationwide filling station network for LNG.
+Alternative fuels such as LNG could play a greater role here in the future.

 Bio LNG

-Similar to Bio-CNG, Bio-LNG consists of 100% of biomethane.
-Bio-LNG has similar material properties as LNG.
+Similar to Bio-CNG, Bio-LNG at 100% consists of Biomethane.
+Bio-LNG has similar material properties to LNG.
 The farmer can liquefy the bio-LNG directly at the biomethane plant or deliver the biomethane to a collection point.
-The potentials for bio-LNG are very large, because e-mobility has been difficult to realize so far, mainly due to the high weight of the batteries in heavy-duty and marine transport.
+The potential for bio-LNG is very large, as e-mobility has been difficult to realize to date, mainly due to the high weight of the batteries in heavy goods and shipping transport.
+Fuels such as bio-LNG and BIO-CNG offer a good alternative here.

 LPG